-BU250 Sophomore Seminar (1 period/half year), .25 credit
+EL250 Sophomore Seminar (1 period/half year), .25 credit

-With a focus on employability and technology, grade 10 students will engage in a variety of activities promoting 21st century skills to prepare them for life beyond high school.
+Sophomore Seminar focuses on the development of essential employability skills and harnessing the power of technology to prepare students for the challenges and opportunities they will encounter beyond high school.
+Students will explore and cultivate 22nd-century skills, which are vital in today's fast-paced world.
 Students will use technology to communicate clearly and express themselves creatively for different purposes using platforms and tools that are appropriate for their goals.
 Students will locate and collect resources from a variety of sources and organize these for their projects and purpose, effectively conveying their ideas to the intended audience.
-Student activities could include developing a resume, using various tools for career research to curate information, practicing reflection activities in order to develop goals, exploring workplace habits, working cooperatively with classmates, and learning to curate their digital footprint.
+Throughout this course, students will collaborate with peers, work on real-world projects, and engage in activities that foster teamwork and critical thinking.
+This course empowers students to take control of their educational and career journey, equipping them with valuable skills and knowledge they can apply beyond high school.